tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 > Arch Specific Tips

-Set up a large /var partition and keep old packages
+Keeping old packages in a large /var partition

-When setting up partitions during installation, always be sure to allocate plenty of space for a large, separate /var partition.
-A /var partition should have a generous 6 to 8 GB of space - more for some server uses.
-Pacman archives all of the previously installed packages in /var/cache/pacman/pkg, which requires significant amounts of storage space.
-Retaining these packages is helpful if a recent package upgrade causes instability, requiring a downgrade to an older, archived package.
+Pacman archives all of the previously installed packages in /var/cache/pacman/pkg, which over time may grow to a few GB in size.
+If you are setting up separate partitions during installation, always be sure to allocate plenty of space for a large /var partition.
+4 to 8 GB should do, although more may be required for some server uses.
+Retaining these packages is helpful in case a recent package upgrade causes instability, requiring a downgrade to an older, archived package.
 See the section below entitled, #Revert package upgrades that cause instability.

 Use recommended configurations